Who Might Not Be Suitable for ChondroFiller? Clinical Perspectives on Patient Selection

 Expert Care at the London Cartilage Clinic

-The London Cartilage Clinic places high value on expert, patient-centered care within a welcoming environment.
-With Professor Paul Lee ’s extensive experience in orthopaedics and rehabilitation, every patient receives a detailed assessment, including clinical examination, imaging, and consideration of lifestyle factors.
+The London Cartilage Clinic places high value on expert, patient-centred care.
+With Professor Paul Lee’s extensive experience in orthopaedics and rehabilitation, every patient receives a detailed assessment.
+The multidisciplinary team weighs all relevant information before recommending ChondroFiller, ensuring only those who genuinely meet the criteria proceed.

 Conclusion and Disclaimer